maf-jaini/latex-report-template-uitm/README.md

 ├── main.tex                       # The master driver file (compile this!)
 │
-├── styles/                        # Internal Engines (Do not edit for daily use) │   ├── uitmcore.sty               # Core packages, geometry, and color definitions │   └── author.sty                 # Permanent author metadata and template license
+├── styles/                        # Internal Engines (Do not edit for daily use) │   ├── core.sty                   # Core packages, geometry, and color definitions │   └── author.sty                 # Permanent author metadata and template license
 │
 └── subfiles/                      # Layout & Content